 Processing Requirements and Permissions

-An implementation denotes a set of actual system components, existing or potential, that are compliant with the implementation definition as well as the associated interface.
-Actual components denoted by different implementations for the same interface differ in additional details such as internal structure or behaviors; these differences may be specified using properties or annex subclauses.
+An implementation may denote a set of actual system components using references to source code.(i.e., by identifying source code files), existing or potential.
+Existing, actual components should be verified to be compliant with their AADL implementation definition as well as their associated interface.

+When component implementations denoted by two or more different actual implementations, and the actual implementations should differ (i.e., it is intended that the implementations should differ in details such as internal structure or behaviors), these intended differences may be specified using properties or annex subclauses.

-In general, two actual components that comply with the same interface and implementation are not necessarily substitutable for each other in an actual system.
+Some differences between implementations are not architecturally visible, nor should they be controlled at an architectural level of specification.
+In general, two actual components (i.e., realized in source code) that comply with the same interface and implementation are not necessarily substitutable for each other in an actual system.
 This is because an AADL specification may be legal but not specify all of the characteristics that are required to ensure total correctness of a final assembled system.
 For example, two different versions of a piece of source text might both comply with the same AADL specification, yet one of them may contain a programming defect that results in unacceptable runtime behavior.
 Compliance with this standard alone is not sufficient to guarantee overall correctness of an actual system.

 Examples